TalkingQuickly/talkingquickly.co.uk/_drafts/2013-12-22-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 And enter the details of the database the app should connect to.

-8) You're now ready to deploy, return to your local terminal, ensure that you've committed your changes pushed changes to the remote repository and enter:
+8) You're now ready to deploy.
+Return to your local terminal, ensure that you've committed your changes pushed changes to the remote repository and enter:

 ``` bash
 cap production deploy